Diegum25/sdl3-opengl-test/README.md

 or `x11-nvidia.sh`, `wayland-nvidia.sh` if youre using an nvidia one.

 > [!NOTE]
-> You can run both if you're on a wayland session.
+> You usually can run both if you're on a wayland session.

 > [!IMPORTANT]
 > For the X containers you're gonna need xorg-host